-\paragraph{Informed exploration toward semantic clusters.} Beyond local transformations, MUSIC also exhibits a structured global behavior: when iterated with consistent prototype selections, the latent trajectory converges toward the corresponding cluster.
-In this case, MUSIC is run in \emph{informed mode}, where at each step the update direction is defined by a single prototype selected from a user–chosen target cluster.
-This one–prototype–at–a–time guidance is crucial on high–dimensional data: while cluster–based forcing tends to introduce instability, the informed mode produces smooth, realistic, and decoder–faithful trajectories that remain close to the learned manifold.
+\paragraph{Informed exploration toward semantic clusters.} Beyond local transformations, MUSIC exhibits structured global behavior: when iterated with consistent prototype selections, the latent trajectory converges toward the corresponding cluster.
+We run MUSIC in informed mode, where at each step the update is directed toward a single prototype selected from a user--chosen target cluster.
+This one--prototype--at--a--time guidance produces smooth, decoder--faithful trajectories that remain close to the learned manifold.
 A key property is identity preservation: because each step is constrained by the local SOM geometry, core identity cues remain stable until the trajectory approaches the target region, while attributes such as skin tone or facial softness evolve gradually.

-A central property of informed MUSIC on faces is that the identity of the starting image is largely preserved throughout most of the trajectory.
-Because each update step is guided by a real SOM prototype and constrained by the local geometry of the map, the latent state remains close to the region representing the original face.
-Attributes such as skin tone, facial softness, or local photometric features evolve gradually, but core identity cues remain stable until the trajectory approaches the target region.
-This identity preservation is a distinctive advantage of MUSIC compared to unconstrained latent interpolations or direct attribute–transfer methods.

-We illustrate three types of explorations, each probing a distinct semantic direction on the SOM (see Fig.~\ref{fig:faces_experiments}):
+We illustrate three explorations, each probing a distinct semantic direction on the SOM (Fig.~\ref{fig:faces_experiments}):

-\paragraph{(a) Transition toward a demographic region.} Starting from a validation image, we guide the trajectory toward a cluster containing predominantly darker–skinned faces.
-The evolution shows a smooth darkening of skin tone and gradual adjustments in local shading and facial texture.
-Identity remains stable deep into the trajectory, indicating that MUSIC follows a coherent semantic direction encoded in the map.
+\paragraph{(a) Transition toward a demographic region.} Starting from a validation image, we guide the trajectory toward a cluster containing predominantly darker--skinned faces.
+The evolution shows a smooth darkening of skin tone and gradual adjustments in local shading and facial texture, while identity remains stable deep into the trajectory.

-\paragraph{(b) Transition toward a gender–specific region.} Using the same initial face, we target a cluster of mainly female prototypes.
-The resulting path progressively introduces features associated with the cluster—subtle changes in eyes, eyebrows, and facial softness—again without introducing abrupt distortions.
-The evolution reflects the geometry of the learned manifold rather than performing direct attribute transfer.
+\paragraph{(b) Transition toward a gender--specific region.} Using the same initial face, we target a cluster of mainly female prototypes.
+The resulting path progressively introduces features associated with the cluster---subtle changes in eyes, eyebrows, and facial softness---without abrupt distortions.